 - You may melt tablets in 1 teaspoon (5 mL) of water.
-Stir until it looks milky and then add more water, orange juice, or milk only.
-Do not use grapefruit juice or carbonated drinks.
-Drink right away.
-Rinse cup with more water, orange juice, or milk and drink.
-This can be done a few times to make sure the full dose has been taken.
+Stir until it looks milky and then add about 1 tablespoon (15 mL) of liquid.
+Water may be used but orange juice or milk may taste better.
+Do not use carbonated drinks.
+Have your child drink right away.
+Rinse cup with more water, orange juice, or milk and have your child drink.
+This can be done a few times to make sure the full dose has been given.

 - Do not mix this drug in warm or hot drinks.